zatullier/portfolio/README.md

 - Generate magnet calculation tool
 - Determine less cheesy way to display skills
   - Add details to "expertise" and pull all data from there for skill display and resume
-- Split "News" page
-  - Make Flywheel a News subpage
-  - Make Hunch a News subpage
-  - Generate potable water dispenser subpage
-  - Generate a in depth review of HUNCH and potable water dispenser news for things I was involved in
 - Fix Printed Resume
 - Make loop in "experience" for 'bullets'